97115104/blog/about.md

 # About This Blog

-This is a simple, content-focused blog inspired by Vitalik Buterin's blog structure.
-Here is post musings regarding public health, especially sexual health, my journey as a startup founder and other ramblings.
+This is a simple, content-focused blog inspired by [Vitalik Buterin's blog structure](https://github.com/vbuterin/blog).

+You'll find posts concerning my musings on the following topics:
+* public health, especially sexual health
+* the startup founder journey
+* technical things I learn along the way
+* Op-Ed such as AI vs. human-generated work
+* Emerging technology such as ZKPs, AI, and quantum computing

 ## About Me